wedoforce/sf-dev-101-practice/README.md

 Once you are comfortable with the concept, jump into real tasks located under _force-app/main/default/classes/tasks_ folder

 1. :notebook: `How to know if I've done the task`
-   1. push source to your default scratch org using SFDX CLI.
+   1. push source to your default scratch org using SFDX CLI once implementation is ready for a single challenge.
 From Terminal:
       ```bash
       sfdx force:source:push
       ```